jtarbz/capos/README.md

 printf implementation, which has been incredibly useful for debugging.

 # licensing
-The source code of project is licensed under the GNU General Public License Version 3.
+The source code of the project is licensed under the GNU General Public License Version 3.
 The arrangement of Megalovania by Toby Fox for the PC motherboard speaker is licensed under CC BY-NC-SA 3.0.